xovox/RetroCRT/README.md

 This project brings the above projects into one easy to swallow integration!

-NOTE: All games > 240p aren't currently supported since I'm focused on SD CRTs & progressive video
+NOTE: All games > 240p aren't currently well supported since I'm focused on SD CRTs & progressive video

 See [the bugs list](#bugs) to see what's known to not work, or not fully work.

 # Downloads

 [The release page](https://github.com/xovox/RetroCRT/releases) has any, and all, pre-built images ready to go.

-# Supported Hardware

-* [RetroTink Ultimate](http://www.retrotink.com) is a board for the Raspberry Pi that gives you every analog connection you could want, in true 24-bit RGB color!
-  * Component & RGB only, for now

-# Future Supported Hardware

-* Other RetroTink connections
-  * S-Video & composite do not work 100%
-* Raspberry Pi built-in composite out (untested)
-* VGA666 (untested)
-* pi2scart

 # What You Get